eltociear/LanguageBind/README.md

 python gradio_app.py
 ```

-* **Online demo.** We provide the [online demo](https://huggingface.co/spaces/LanguageBind/LanguageBind) in Huggingface Spaces.
+* **Online demo.** We provide the [online demo](https://huggingface.co/spaces/LanguageBind/LanguageBind) in Hugging Face Spaces.
 In this demo, you can calculate the similarity of modalities to language, such as audio-to-language, video-to-language, and depth-to-image.
 <p align="center">
 <img src="assets/demo.png" width=100%>
 </p>